iamjalipo/Paper_1st-dataset/README.md

 ![alt text](https://github.com/iamjalipo/Paper_1st-dataset/blob/main/first.jpg)
       - the second one is **"labeled data"** which is an excel that includes just the tweets and their classes.
 ![alt text](https://github.com/iamjalipo/Paper_1st-dataset/blob/main/second.jpg)

+/b

+## Do enjoy and feel free to ask anything